ormsolutions/NORMA/README.md

 required only after the first build, or in situations indicated in the readme.

-### Notes on building and debugging with VS2017 and VS2019:
+### Notes on building and debugging with VS2017, VS2019, VS2022 and VS2026 (see updates for 2026 in the next section):

 The build and installation process for VS2015 (and earlier) and VS2017 (and later) is radically different because of the side-by-side installation support introduced with VS2017.
 When NORMA is installed through the Visual Studio Marketplace installer it will be installed for all users, which means it will appear in all Visual Studio instances.
 However, as a developer you will be developing NORMA in a Visual Studio instance, so you don't can't have NORMA running in that instance while you develop it.
 If you already have NORMA installed as an extension please uninstall it.